 The primary deity in this linked trinity is the Soulworm.
 Also translated

-"Eternal Burrower," it has been seen in cuneiform descriptions from worlds
+as "Eternal Burrower," it has been seen in cuneiform inscriptions from worlds

 in various forms, at times with single or multiple heads, anterior

-tentacles and terrible faces feeding off the vitals of its sacrifices
+tentacles, and terrible faces feeding off the entrails of its sacrifices

 piled in a great heap around it.
 The Soulworm was a creature of such